loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 #import "figures.typ": *

 == Compilation Scheme

-$rho : Gamma -> "List"("Reg")$ \
-$rho$ is a mapping from variables to a list of memory addresses.

-The reason the range of $rho$ is a list of memory addresses is because some values require more space than one memory address can fit.

-$#sem($t$)^alpha_rho = #code_box($c$)$ reads as follows: The compilation scheme
-for $t$ with kind $alpha$ and variable environment $rho$ is $c$.
-We use $alpha$ to represent either $n$ or $omega$.

-The scheme uses a mix of meta syntax, i.e, instructions that does not generate any code, and instructions that generate code.
-We differentiate meta syntax with instructions using double quotes.

-=== Positive fragment

-#positive_compilation_scheme

-=== Negative fragment

-#negative_compilation_scheme

-// Forgot that compilation scheme exists above :)
-// #let sem(t) = {
-//   $bracket.l.double #t bracket.r.double$
-// }
-// #let judge(above, below) = {
-//   $#above / #below$
-// }

-// == Compilation Scheme
-// As can be seen in the @slflChapter chapter every aspect of SLFL
-// is based upon a set of judgements, split into positive and negative fragments.
+As can be seen in the @slflChapter chapter every aspect of SLFL is based upon a set of judgements, split into positive and negative fragments.

-// These judgements can thankfully be translated to x86-64 assembly in a somewhat
-// straightforward manner.
-They are first translated into pseudo instructions which can
-// then be translated into x86-64.
+These judgements can thankfully be translated to x86-64 assembly in a straightforward manner.
+They are first translated into pseudo instructions which can then be translated into x86-64.

 // #{
 //   let frame(stroke) = (x, y) => (